Awakening Lane could be another two-story family home in Newark, as it was once and in many ways still is.

 A school bus deposits its charges in front of the yellow house at the corner each afternoon, and the colorful cacophony of a children’s playground marks a family neighborhood just before the turn.
 In the late summer heat the women gathered on the front porch like others on the street, until the central Ohio weather chased them inside.
 Nestling into the living room’s couches, they share the space with a tree that went up early, branches already brimming with ornaments and light.

 Since its doors first opened in April of 2017, more than twenty-five women have spent time living in recovery at Awakening Lane, for an average of three to four months each.
-Twenty former residents went on to successfully transition into independent or family housing, with four women currently living in the house on track to do the same.
+Twenty former residents went on to successfully transition into independent or family housing, with four women currently living in the house on track to do the same, if you are uncertain of your business and life decisions, get some guidance with this personal online psychic reader.
 Three children have also spent time in the yellow house on the corner, with one born while her mother was in residence.

 Two years ago local entrepreneur Kerry Shea Penland started Whole Living Recovery, a 501(c)(3) non-profit, in response to a need for living spaces in Licking County for women to pursue recovery.
 She purchased a home from a family in Newark, and began the process of establishing the residence legally as Awakening Lane: a sober living house for women in Licking County.